eternakk/eternia/docs/tasks.md

 ## UI Improvement Tasks

 [x] 201.
 Refactor App.tsx and context providers for clarity (combine redundant contexts, document state).
 Ensure feature flags in FeatureFlagContext are well-typed.
 [x] 202.
 Update StatePanel.tsx: replace numeric continuity and cycle count with labeled charts (using Recharts or similar).
 Add tooltips explaining each field.
 [x] 203.
 Update AgentDashboard.tsx: list agent names, moods (with colored icons), and stress levels (bars).
 Add columns headers and an auto-refresh of data from AppStateContext.
 [x] 204.
 Update ControlPanel.tsx: group control buttons (Run, Pause, Step, Reset) with clear labels/icons.
-Add an "Emergency Stop" button that calls AlignmentGovernor.shutdown().
+Add an " Emergency Stop" button that calls AlignmentGovernor.shutdown().
 [x] 205.
 Enhance CheckPointPanel.tsx: display checkpoints with formatted timestamps and continuity scores.
-Implement a "Restore" button that calls the rollback API with the checkpoint ID.
+Implement a " Restore" button that calls the rollback API with the checkpoint ID.
 [x] 206.
 Enhance ZoneCanvas.tsx: overlay a legend for zone modifiers (icons/labels).
-Enable click-to-view zone details (name, modifiers) via ZoneProvider.
+Enable click-to-view zone details ( name, modifiers) via ZoneProvider.
 Use SVG for scalable graphics.
 [x] 207.
 Enhance ZoneViewer.tsx: present a list of zones with status indicators (explored/new).
 Allow filtering or searching zones by name.
 [x] 208.
 Improve NotificationContainer: ensure all notifications (errors, warnings, success) are user-friendly (no raw JSON).
 [x] 209.
 Ensure responsiveness: test on mobile.
 Add ARIA attributes (e.g. role="button") and keyboard shortcuts for key actions (pause = spacebar).

 ## Code Quality and Modernization Tasks

 [x] 301.
 Implement static type checking with mypy across the entire Python codebase with strict mode enabled [x] 302.
 Refactor server.py into smaller, domain-specific modules to improve maintainability (e.g., separate agent, zone, and ritual endpoints)
 [x] 303.
-Add comprehensive API documentation using OpenAPI/Swagger annotations for all endpoints [ ] 304.
-Implement structured logging with contextual information throughout the application [ ] 305.
-Upgrade to the latest versions of all dependencies and address any deprecation warnings [ ] 306.
-Implement code quality gates in CI pipeline (coverage thresholds, complexity limits) [ ] 307.
-Add end-to-end tests that simulate real user workflows from UI to backend [ ] 308.
-Implement database migrations system for schema changes [ ] 309.
-Add performance profiling for critical paths with visualization in monitoring dashboards [ ] 310.
+Add comprehensive API documentation using OpenAPI/Swagger annotations for all endpoints [x] 304.
+Implement structured logging with contextual information throughout the application [x] 305.
+Upgrade to the latest versions of all dependencies and address any deprecation warnings [x] 306.
+Implement code quality gates in CI pipeline (coverage thresholds, complexity limits) [x] 307.
+Add end-to-end tests that simulate real user workflows from UI to backend [x] 308.
+Implement database migrations system for schema changes [x] 309.
+Add performance profiling for critical paths with visualization in monitoring dashboards [x] 310.
 Implement circuit breakers for external service calls to improve resilience

 ## Infrastructure and DevOps Tasks